ngarak-dev/permissions-ui-wrapper/README.md

 # Permissions UI Wrapper

-A UI wrapper for Spatie Laravel-Permission with both Bootstrap and Tailwind CSS support.
+A UI wrapper for Spatie Laravel-Permission with Bootstrap, Tailwind CSS, and Livewire support.

 ## Features

 - Complete permission and role management UI
 - Support for both Bootstrap and Tailwind CSS
+- Reactive UI with Livewire components
 - User role assignment interface
 - Permission grouping for better organization
 - Pagination, sorting, and filtering